hiedradeldiablo/hiedradeldiablo/README.md

 ![ezgif-1-5fbbc22fb2](https://github.com/user-attachments/assets/a1adc37a-eda5-497a-8cef-3ca01c547a09) interact if you want i'm very chill 🔥🔥🔥 idc if you randomly sit with me/boop me

-i like sonic, resident evil, red dead redemption, final fantasy, devil may cry, metal gear solid and silent hill .
+i like videogames such as sonic, NiGHTS, devil may cry, final fantasy, metal gear solid, red dead redemption, resident evil, dark souls i follow back

-current aib brainrot ...

-i follow back

 disc is the same as my github , hiedradeldiablo